hashed-io/hashed.io/content/team/index.md

 date: "2021-12-21"
 draft: false
 description: " "
+image: "img/team/team-1.jpeg"
 ---

 After the long lockdown, we had our first company summit in Cancun.
-We wanted to get out of our houses and celebrate a year of learning and growth–hang out, talk about the plan for 2022, and have fun together.
+We wanted to get out of our houses and celebrate a year of learning and growth.
+Hang out, talk about the plan for 2022, and have fun together.
 Little did we know the team activity would become a survival test.
 {{< p-image src="img/team/Arrival.jpeg" alt="Our team" >}}
 Everyone arrived at noon on Friday, checked into the hotel, and grabbed lunch while enjoying the sea views.
 After two hours of downtime, we headed to our company meeting.